leichaoL/typst-table-paste/README.md

 1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P`) to open the command palette.
 2. Type "Typst Table Paste: Convert From File".
-3. Select one or more CSV files to import.
+3. Select one or more CSV or Excel files to import.
+4. For Excel files with multiple sheets, choose which sheet(s) to convert.
-4. Tables are saved to `typ_tables/`; multiple CSV files are merged into one table, and a reference is inserted at the cursor.
+5. Tables are saved to `typ_tables/`; multiple files are merged into one table, and a reference is inserted at the cursor.

 ## ✨ Features